Thanaphat14/example-dev_shop/README.md

 ## MYSQL installation in VM

     * You have to type ALTER USER line in terminal.
 DO NOT COPY AND PASTE
+    * REMEMBER ANY INSTALLATION IS UNDER YOUR OWN RISK.

     $ sudo apt update
     $ sudo apt-get update